RachelH2513/255-Team-1-Project/README.md

 ![image](https://github.com/RachelH2513/255-Team-1-Project/blob/main/images/Distribution2.jpeg)
 3. This is the results of a basic statistics.
 We can see the specific quantity of all types of wines.
 We can see that all wines have these 13 types of chemistry.
 ![image](https://github.com/RachelH2513/255-Team-1-Project/blob/main/images/basic%20statistics.jpeg)
 4. The figure shows a scatter diagram by the 2 strongest principal components.
-We can see that there should be 3 clusters in corresponding to three types of wines from three different cultivars,
+We can see that there should be 3 clusters in corresponding to three types of wines from three different cultivars.
 ![image](https://github.com/RachelH2513/255-Team-1-Project/blob/main/images/Clusters.png)